 \textit{Our algorithm depends on the regularization parameter $\lambda$.
 Figure 1 below illustrates the effect of this parameter on the performance of our algorithm.
 As we can see, [ ... ]}

-Bandit policy optimization has been widely applied in diverse applications such as web marketing \citet{bottou2013counterfactual}, web search \citet{li2011unbiased}, and healthcare recommendations \citet{zhou2017residual}.
-In practice, before widely deploying a learned policy, it is necessary to have an accurate estimation of its performance (i.e., expected reward).
+Bandit policy optimization has been applied in various applications such as {web marketing \citep{bottou2013counterfactual}, web search \citep{li2011unbiased}, and healthcare recommendations \citep{zhou2017residual}}.
+In practice, before widely deploying a learned policy, it is often necessary to have an accurate estimation of its performance (i.e., expected reward).
 To this effect, \textit{policy evaluation} is often a critical step as it allows practitioners to determine if a learned policy truly represents improved task performance.
-While off-policy evaluation (OPE) has been extensively studied as a potential solution \citep{dudik2014doubly, li2015toward, swaminathan2017off, wang2017optimal, su2020doubly, kallus2021optimal, cai2021deep}, in practice, some amount of limited, online evaluation is often required before more widescale deployment.
-For instance, in web-marketing it is common to run an A/B test with a subset of all users before a potential new policy is deployed for all users \citep{kohavi2017online}.
+While off-policy evaluation has been extensively studied as a potential solution \citep{dudik2014doubly, li2015toward, swaminathan2017off, wang2017optimal, su2020doubly, kallus2021optimal, cai2021deep}, in practice, some amount of online evaluation is often required before widescale deployment.
+For instance, in web-marketing it is common to run an A/B test with a subset of users before a potential new policy is deployed for all users \citep{kohavi2017online}.
 When online policy evaluation is required, we desire methods that provide an accurate estimate of policy performance with a minimal amount of data collected.
 The default choice for online policy evaluation is to simply run the target policy and average the resulting rewards.
-However, this approach is sub-optimal when the space of actions is large or different actions have reward distributions with different variances.
+However, this approach is sub-optimal when the action space is large or different actions have reward distributions with different variances.

 In this paper, we formulate a new experimental design for allocating action samples so as to obtain minimal mean squared error (MSE) for policy evaluation.
 Specifically, we consider optimal policy evaluation under the following linear heteroscedastic bandit model.